-EPSRI(4) & CMSW(5)
+EPSRI (4) & CMSW (5)

 - Measured concentrations during dry weather at each tributary were multiplied by measured flow rates to provide an instantaneous mass loading.
-The average of these values, by drainage basin, was extrapolated to yield an annual budget for base nutrient loading.
-The runoff flow value, provided in the EPSRI, was multiplied by the average measured concentration, provided in the CMSW, to estimate the annual nutrient load from stormwater.
-Dry weather concentrations provided in the EPSRI were used when stormwater concentration data were not available, and this will underestimate actual loading. - Data provided in the EPSRI were used to calculate internal loading.
+The runoff flow value, provided in the EPSRI, was multiplied by the average measured concentration, provided in the CMSW to estimate the annual nutrient load from stormwater.
+Dry weather concentrations provided in the EPSRI were used when stormwater concentration data were not available, and this will underestimate the actual loading. - Data provided in the EPSRI were used to calculate internal loading.
 The average of two methods was used: accumulation in the hypolimnion and the difference in concentration between the hypolimnion and epilimnion over the period of anoxia.

-• A combination of literature values (for atmospheric deposition and waterfowl) and measured data were used to ascertain total nutrient loading to Cedar Pond.
+• A combination of literature values (for atmospheric deposition and waterfowl) and measured data were used to ascertain total nutrient loading to Linsley Pond.